 When deciding on which birth control method to use, women have several factors they should consider.
 Key considerations include effectiveness, side effects, and convenience.
 While some birth control methods require the patient to self-manage, such as birth control pills, other plans require no effort.
 Intrauterine devices (IUDs), birth control implants, and permanent sterilization (hysterectomy for women, vasectomy for men) don’t need any action from the patient once initially completed.
 There are essential factors to consider when deciding on which method of birth control the patient desires.
 Let us look more in-depth at some birth control methods which require diligence from the patient:

-Dr. Taryll Jenkins has been helping patients in the Katy area with all of their family planning needs for many years.
-If you have questions about birth control, please contact the office of Jenkins Obstetrics, Gynecology & Reproductive Medicine.
+Dr. Taryll Jenkins has been assisting patients with their family planning needs for years in the Katy area.
+If you have any questions about birth control, please reach out to Dr. Taryll at Jenkins Obstetrics, Gynecology & Reproductive Medicine at 855-346-8610.

 We offer general care, gynecology, and obstetrics services that span all stages of a woman's life.
 Dr. Taryll L. Jenkins, MD received his undergraduate degree from Louisiana State University and Doctorate of Medicine from Meharry Medical College School of Medicine, TN.
 He completed his residency training at the University of Texas and Hermann Hospital, TX and is Board-certified from the American College of Obstetrics and Gynecology, with years of research experience.